RaqibSaruf/event_management/README.md

     }

 # Local apache2 config to run this project
-    Just clone it to your project repository
+    Just clone it to your project directory